-At St George's the designated teacher for LAC & PLAC pupils is the headteacher, who is responsible for promoting the educational achievement of looked-after children and previously looked-after children in line with statutory guidance.
+The DSL has details of children's social workers and relevant virtual school heads At St George's the designated teacher for CWCF pupils is the SENCO, who is responsible for promoting the educational achievement of looked-after children and previously looked-after children in line with statutory guidance.

 The designated teacher is appropriately trained and has the relevant qualifications and experience to perform the role.
 As part of their role, the designated teacher, at St George's, will:

-- > Work closely with the deputy DSLs to ensure that any safeguarding concerns regarding lookedafter and previously looked-after children are quickly and effectively responded to - > Work with virtual school heads to promote the educational achievement of looked-after and previously looked-after children, including discussing how pupil premium plus funding can be best used to support looked-after children and meet the needs identified in their personal education plans
+- -Work closely with the deputy DSLs to ensure that any safeguarding concerns regarding CWCF are quickly and effectively responded to - -Work with virtual school heads to promote the educational achievement of looked-after and previously looked-after children, including discussing how pupil premium plus funding can be best used to support looked-after children and meet the needs identified in their personal education plans